textadventures/squiffy/README.md

 Your choice has been recorded.
 ```

-You can also set a value in JavaScript:
+And you can also set a value in JavaScript:

 ```
     squiffy.set("gender", "female");